Florida Court Records

 FloridaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on FloridaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In line with Florida Public Records Policy, under chapter 119 of the state’s statutes, inmate records in Florida are public that are accessible to interested persons upon request.
-The Florida Department of Corrections (FDC) and the sheriff’s offices across the state are the central repositories of inmate records.
+Under Florida Public Record statutes (chapter 119), inmate records are accessible to interested persons upon request.
+The Florida Department of Corrections (FDC) and the sheriff’s offices across the state serves as the central repositories of inmate records.
 The FDC serves as the administrator of all state prisons, while county jails are under the supervision of the sheriff’s office in that county.

 Florida inmate records contain information derived from the court and arrest records of persons incarcerated in state prisons or state supervision, county or city jails, county probation, and other correctional facilities in the state.
 Typically, the following details are found on an inmate record: